-Costs charged to the CDBG-DR/MIT Program must be allocable and classified to the CDBG-DR/MIT Program (2 C.F.R. § 200.405 and 2 C.F.R. § 200.412).
+Costs charged to the CDBG-DR/MIT Program must be allocable and appropriately classified (2 C.F.R. § 200.405 and 2 C.F.R. §200.412).
 There is no universal rule for classifying certain costs as either direct or indirect.
 A cost may be direct with respect to some specific service or function but indirect with respect to the CDBG-DR/MIT Program; therefore, it is essential that each cost:

-- It's treated consistently with other costs incurred for the same purpose in like circumstances either as a direct or an indirect cost to avoid possible doublecharging of Federal awards (i.e., the PRDOH and its subrecipients must treat costs consistently for all grant programs); and - Meet one of the following three (3) conditions: - o Is incurred specifically for the CDBG-DR/MIT Program; - Benefits the CDBG-DR/MIT Program and other work and can be distributed in proportions that may be approximated using reasonable methods; and/or - o It is necessary for the organization's overall operation, even if a direct relationship to any particular cost objective cannot be identified (e.g., indirect cost).
+- It's treated consistently with other costs incurred for the same purpose in like circumstances either as a direct or an indirect cost to avoid possible double-charging of Federal awards (i.e., the PRDOH and its subrecipients must treat costs consistently for all grant programs); and - Meet one of the following three (3) conditions: - Is incurred specifically for the CDBG-DR/MIT Program;

+CDBG-DR/MIT Program Financial Policy June 25, 2025 (V.14) Page 48 / 83

+- Benefits the CDBG-DR/MIT Program and other work and can be distributed in proportions that may be approximated using reasonable methods; and/or - It is necessary for the organization's overall operation, even if a direct relationship to any particular cost objective cannot be identified (e.g., indirect cost).